 Autonomy is defined as being able to say to say whatever you want to say, in the way you want to say it, to whomever you want to say it, whenever you want to say it (Gayle Porter, 2012)

+It is for this reason that Angelman Academy promotes access to a robust vocabulary of words.
+A robust vocabulary enables our individuals with AS to communicate across a range of communication functions (request, comment, ask questions, answer questions, greetings, and express emotions).
+Many educators and therapists feel the need to isolate the skill of choice making as a precursor to AAC use.
+However, evidence based practice and current research tells us that an AAC user should be provided with access to a large selection of words in order to find the motivation to communicate her or his intentions.
 This type of logic may seem very obvious but it is logic that has been wrongly applied to understanding language acquisition in children with complex communication needs.
-What we know and what the research such as Sennott, Light, and McNaughton (2016) tells us, is that we must put in exactly what we expect to get back, and we must be extremely patient in doing so when asking an individual to successfully overcome profound motor planning and other challenges
+What we know and what the research such as Sennott, Light, and McNaughton (2016) tells us, is that we must put in exactly what we expect to get back, and we must be extremely patient in doing so when asking an individual to successfully overcome profound motor planning and other challenges Read Article: AAC Modeling Intervention Research Review

 AIDED LANGUAGE STIMULATION